Spinnaker Place Townhome 1

 No analysis available

-I looked for references to hotel rental pools, brand pools, or hotel-managed operations and found none.
-Since the remarks do not show STR being allowed, a hotel pool arrangement is not supported.
+I looked for hotel-pool references such as Hilton, Trump, Ritz, managed-by-hotel, or rental-pool wording, and found none.
+Since there is no evidence of STR being allowed, a hotel rental pool is not supported by these remarks.

 No analysis available